The Basics Of Construction Financing -A Primer Part 2

 PRIVATE EQUITY & BROKERS FOR CONSTRUCTION FINANCING

-The most popular and most often successful form of financing for construction loans is Private Equity.
+The most popular and most often successful form of construction financing stems from Private Equity.
 Private Equity construction loans encompass a whole range of financing options for the investor.
 CambridgeHomeLoan.com has 11 sources of wholesale construction lending lines that consist of private equity.
 We are direct lenders ourselves, have wholesale lending lines, act as brokers and originators.
 All of these scenarios fall under the Private Equity resource.
 All that the term Private Equity means in this case is that the funds are backed by private sources that have given underwriting authority to structure and lend their funds.

 The private investors receive greater than bank interest secured by real estate.
 The lender has more flexibility to overcome “exceptions” to the underwriting and get your loan closed.
 These loans do not have a committee and your loan officer has way more flexibility than a bank to help you get your loan closed.
 These loans can also be closed in 5-7 days vs a bank loan that can take months to close.